 "I love meeting that student that you really click with, who wants to know everything about you, and you want to know about them.
 I've had students get so comfortable with me, they'll tell me about their girlfriend problems.
 And then you see them at a reception, you send them postcards, you form this relationship with them, and you want them to come to Transy so bad.
 The best reward of all is when you see them on campus the next fall.
-That's the best outcome you can hope for." n
+That's the best outcome you can hope for." n on Alexander '71 began his inaugural remarks in early January as the newly elected district attorney for Del Norte County (Calif.) with a reference to Jerry Garcia and the Grateful Dead by quoting the familiar line "What a long, strange trip it's been" from the band's song "Truckin'."

-Back on track BY WILLIAM A. BOWDEN
+Back on track